grondilu/bitcoin-bash-tools/README.md

 This repository contains bitcoin-related bash functions and programs, allowing bitcoin private keys generation and processing from and to various formats.

+### Base-58 encoding

+`base58` is a simple filter implementing [Satoshi Nakamoto's binary-to-text encoding](https://en.bitcoin.it/wiki/Base58Check_encoding).
+Its interface is inspired from [coreutils' base64](https://www.gnu.org/software/coreutils/base64).

+    $ openssl rand 20 |base58
+    2xkZS9xy8ViTSrJejTjgd2RpkZRn

+With the `-c` option, the checksum is added.

+    $ echo foo |base58 -c
+    J8kY46kF5y6

+Decoding is done with the `-d` option.

+    $ base58 -d <<<J8kY46kF5y6
+    foo
+    M-MDjM-^E

+As seen above, when writing to a terminal, `base58` will escape non-printable characters.

+Input can be coming from a file when giving the filename as positional parameter:

+    $ base58 <(echo foo)
+    3csAed

+A large file will take a very long time to process though, as this encoding is absolutely not optimized to deal with large data.

 ### Vanilla keys

 The most basic function is `newBitcoinKey` wich takes a [secp256k1](https://en.bitcoin.it/wiki/Secp256k1)